 NEGATIVE REINFORCEMENT TRAINING - FEAR

-and then placing him in the owner's required toilet area for the
+then placing him in the owner's required toilet area for the puppy is not

-permit the puppy free access to the apartment, resulting in a
+the puppy free access to the apartment, resulting in a long-time or

-up to the firmness of the owner, time spent and asserting authority
+the firmness of the owner, time spent in training

 ADOPT BASIC PRINCIPLES OF TOILET TRAINING: